Guidelines for the management of artificial reefs in the Marine Park

 - is sufficiently removed from natural coral reef, shoal or other structured habitat areas so as to reduce the attraction of fish away from natural areas;

-- is sufficiently isolated from other uses - for example, trawling grounds, navigation areas, research, tourist programs etc; and
+- is sufficiently isolated from other uses — for example, trawling grounds, navigation areas, research, tourist programs etc

-A plan detailing the process for installation of the artificial reef addressing possible affects on the environment and the well-being of Marine Park users at the sinking site, must be prepared by the applicant and approved by the Great Barrier Reef Marine Park Authority prior to the installation of the artificial reef.
+A plan detailing the process for installation of the artificial reef addressing possible affects on the environment and the well-being of Marine Park users at the sinking site, must be prepared by the applicant and approved by GBRMPA prior to the installation of the artificial reef.

 A plan detailing how the artificial reef is to be maintained, operated, funded, and managed and how all associated activities will be conducted must be prepared by the applicant for approval by the Great Barrier Reef Marine Park Authority prior to the installation of the artificial reef.

-The Commonwealth Department of Environment and Heritage is currently developing national guidelines for artificial reefs.
+The Australian Department of the Environment is currently developing national guidelines for artificial reefs.
 In the intervening period before those guidelines are completed, guidelines for vessel cleaning and sinking are available from other countries, some of the most commonly cited examples are:

-- Disposal of Vessels: Applying for an Ocean Disposal Permit under the Canadian EPA (1999); and
+- Disposal of Vessels: Applying for an Ocean Disposal Permit under the Canadian EPA (1999)

 - Coastal Artificial Reef Planning Guide (Atlantic and Gulf States Maine Fisheries Commission).